boschrexroth/ctrlx-automation-sdk/doc/connecting_qemu_vm_ctrlx.md

 There are three ways to connect ctrlX controls:

-1. ctrlX CORE^virtual^ with Port Forwarding configured in ctrlX WORKS
+1. ctrlX CORE<sup>virtual</sup> with Port Forwarding configured in ctrlX WORKS
-2. ctrlX CORE^virtual^ with virtual Network Adapter configured in ctrlX WORKS
+2. ctrlX CORE<sup>virtual</sup> with virtual Network Adapter configured in ctrlX WORKS
 3. ctrlX CORE

-### ctrlX CORE^virtual^ with Port Forwarding
+### ctrlX CORE<sup>virtual</sup> with Port Forwarding

-Like the SDK VMs the ctrlX CORE^virtual^ is connected via port forwarding which is configured in ctrlX WORKS.
-When the ctrlX CORE^virtual^ is started port forwarding is done by an internally started QEMU instance.
+Like the SDK VMs the ctrlX CORE<sup>virtual</sup> is connected via port forwarding which is configured in ctrlX WORKS.
+When the ctrlX CORE<sup>virtual</sup> is started port forwarding is done by an internally started QEMU instance.

 ![ctrlX with port forwarding](images/ctrlx-sdk-port-forwarding.png)